Aenariss/DIP/content-blocking/README.md

 Experiments with "avast secure browser" need to have experiment name starting with "avast" -- only then the profile is correctly loaded

 Tested addons needs whole name of the file

+Traffic logging requires valid page address (http(s)://my.example.com, does not work for localhost etc. Requires at least one dot.
+Unless config.ddebug is specified)